 Fifth grade science students in Mrs. Lupold's classes calculated their Carbon Footprints during Earth Week.
 Students then identified actions they could take now and, in the future, to help reduce their carbon footprints.
 Each student also received a Silky Dogwood tree to plant at home.

-about 2 years ago, Ryan Mensch
+over 2 years ago, Ryan Mensch

 a